-Council for Mineral Technology and Research
+Council for Mineral Technology and Research (Mintek)

-Mintek helps the minerals industry to operate more effectively by developing and making available the most appropriate and costeffective mineral recovery and mineral beneficiation technologies.
+Mintek helps the minerals industry to operate more effectively by developing and making available the most appropriate and cost-effective mineral recovery and mineral beneficiation technologies.

-It is engaged in the full spectrum of minerals research: from the mineralogical examination of ores to the development of processing, extraction and refining technologies, as well as conducting research into the production of added value products and feasibility and economic studies.
+It is engaged in the full spectrum of minerals research: from the mineralogical examination of ores to the development of processing, extraction and refining technologies and also conducts research into the production of added value products and feasibility and economic studies.
 Much of this work is carried out in close liaison with the local and international minerals and metallurgical industries.